bagherilab/SWING/README.md

 Documentation
 -------------
 For source code-related documentation, check our sphinx documentation in the `docs/_build/html` folder.
-For general implementation details, please read the Supporting Information section of Finkle et al 2018.
+For general implementation details, please read the Supporting Information section of *Finkle et al 2018*.

 Examples
 --------